JoseMMorales/Angular-Material-FlexLayout/README.md

 # Himalayas Responsive Project

-The goal in this project is to buid a card list keeping responsive design, and reaching the main approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.
-That's why [Angular Layout](https://material.angularjs.org/1.1.1/layout/introduction) is the most suitable API that offers a variety of features to fit the web delivered completely flexible no matter where.
+The goal in this project is to build a card list keeping responsive design, and reaching the main approach to web design that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction.
+That's why [Angular Layout](https://material.angularjs.org/1.1.1/layout/introduction) is the most suitable API that offers a variety of features to fit the web delivered no matter where.

 ## Demo